ukasz1/MongoDB-ToDo-Awesome-List/README.md

 - COMPLETE PROJECT - <img src="https://github.com/ukasz1/pureJS_chess/blob/main/Useful-svg/done.svg"></img>
 <img src="https://github.com/ukasz1/essentials/blob/main/todo-awesome-list/view.jpg?raw=true" width="100%" />

+## Further development
+- Every item could receive a progress bar.
+It can be a graphical presentation of advancement status.

 ## Run project
 To run the project please clone this repository, open it, then open your command line and go with <code>npm start</code>.
 The project should run in the browser on <i>localhost:3000</i>.